 This article provides a guide to students looking into an online Bachelor’s Degree in Business Administration.
 The most important concerns in getting a fully online bachelor’s degree in business administration will be addressed, including the value of online degree programs to employers, what to look for in choosing an online school that offers a bachelor’s degree in business administration, the difference between online and traditional on-campus degrees, how much an online bachelor’s degree in business administration would cost, and admission requirements.

-A fully online Bachelor’s Degree in Business Administration is offered by most universities and colleges.
-In fact, one of the top five online degrees of 2021 is bachelor’s in business administration.
-Colleges and universities have long been offering fully online four-year bachelor’s degree in business administration.
-Online completion programs for business administration degrees are also offered by institutions.
+A fully online Bachelor’s Degree in Business Administration, including online healthcare administration degree programs, is offered by most universities and colleges.
+In fact, one of the top five online degrees of 2021 is a bachelor’s in business administration.
+Colleges and universities have long been offering fully online four-year bachelor’s degree programs in business administration, including online healthcare administration degree programs.
+Online completion programs for business administration degrees, including healthcare administration, are also offered by institutions.

 Data from the National Center for Education Statistics show that in 2016 there was a total of 7,437 fully online business degree programs being offered by degree-granting institutions in the U.S. (NCES, 2021).
-These business programs are duly accredited by the recognized agencies of the U.S. Department of Education and can be validated through the National Student Clearinghouse Verification Services.
+These are accredited online business schools by agencies recognized by the U.S. Department of Education and can be validated through the National Student Clearinghouse Verification Services.
 While an online bachelor’s degree in business administration has been available for more than 10 years now, school closures brought about by the pandemic highlighted the accessibility of online degrees.

 American Enterprise Institute (2019)